sympy/sympy/doc/src/modules/galgebra/ga.rst

 Clifford algebra using orthongonal bases such as :math:`e_{i}e_{j}+e_{j}e_{i} = 2\eta_{ij}`, where :math:`\eta_{ij}` is a numeric array are available in Maple and Mathematica.
-The symbolic algebra module, *ga*, developed for python does not depend on an orthogonal basis representation, but rather is generated from a set of :math:`n` arbitrary symbolic vectors,  :math:`e_{1},e_{2},\dots,e_{n}` and a symbolic metric tensor :math:`g_{ij} = e_{i}\cdot e_{j}`.
+The symbolic algebra module, *galgebra*, developed for python does not depend on an orthogonal basis representation, but rather is generated from a set of :math:`n` arbitrary symbolic vectors,  :math:`e_{1},e_{2},\dots,e_{n}` and a symbolic metric tensor :math:`g_{ij} = e_{i}\cdot e_{j}`.